obender/AutoJestAI/README.md

 # OpenAI Jest Test Generator

-This project uses the OpenAI API to automatically generate Jest tests for JavaScript files.
+This project uses the OpenAI API to automatically generate Jest tests for JavaScript files, with a beautiful and informative command-line interface.

 ## Setup